Overview

 CBX2 as a new therapeutic target in glioblastoma

-Danielle’s aim is to determine whether CBX2 is necessary for glioblastoma growth and could therefore be a therapeutic target, through which cell growth could be brought under control.
+Danielle’s aim was to determine whether CBX2 is necessary for glioblastoma growth and whether it could therefore be a therapeutic target, through which tumour cell growth could be brought under control.

 Impact